68thandMaine/absci_casestudy/tech_design/component_architecture.md

 ## [Return to main page](../README.md)

-To display the `MarketingHub` a container component called [`MarketingContainer`](#marketingcontainer.jsx) will be built.
-This component is built to hold state value for the `GuestMessages`, and displaying a modal.
-Future development on the `MarketingContainer` that adds additional content to the page will require some sort of state to hold values.
-The `MarketingContainer1` component is set up uperfectly to continue to accept data and pass it to the children.

-The `MarketingContainer` renders the [`MarketingHubLayout`](#marketinghublayout.jsx).
-This component is purely presentational and holds no stateful logic.
-It renders the `GuestMessage` component for each `GuestMessage` that it receives.
+The container component for this feature was named the `MarketingContainer`, and is built to hold state for the `GuestMessages` and to display a modal.
+It was important to design the `MarketingContainer` with uture development in mind.
+Private Porch is still being built and additional content will be added to the `MarketingHub` page which will require the `MarketingContainer` component to fetch new data, and pass it to additional child components.
+The `MarketingContainer1` component is set up perfectly to continue to accept data and pass it to the children because it passes values to the [`MarketingHubLayout`](#marketinghublayout.jsx) component.
+This component is purely presentational and holds no stateful logic, but it can render anything with a few style adjustments.
+Currently it renders `GuestMessage` components for each `GuestMessage` that it receives.

 ___